greenelab/onboarding/source/index.rst

 How to Modify this Document
 ===========================

 This is a living document.
-The repository is at http://bitbucket.org/greenelab/onboarding/.
-To make changes, fork, make changes, and create a pull request.
-The pull request is handled as described in "Coding and Software."
+The repository is at `Bitbucket <http://bitbucket.org/greenelab/onboarding/>`_.
+To make changes, fork, edit the files you wish, and create a pull request.
+The pull request process is handled as described in the
+:ref:`Getting Code into Greenelab Repositories <pull-request-process>` section of ":doc:`coding_and_software`."

 Additional Resources
 ====================
 .. toctree::
    :maxdepth: 1

+   development_tutorials
    code_review_checklist
    deployment_checklist
    infrastructure